Analysis | With Yannick Ngakoue trade, Ravens get exactly what they need to keep pace with Chiefs

 In sending third- and fifth-round draft picks to the Minnesota Vikings for Ngakoue, a product of Friendship Collegiate Academy and the University of Maryland, General Manager Eric DeCosta found an ideal fit.
-He filled a round hole with a round peg.
 To illustrate why, go back to the Ravens’ Week 3 loss against the reigning Super Bowl champions.

 The Kansas City Chiefs informed the Ravens of what they lacked.
 Baltimore’s offensive lethargy earned the most scrutiny that Monday night, but the 34-20 thumping laid bare its defensive shortcoming against the one opponent it most needs to solve.

-The Ravens hit Patrick Mahomes only four times and didn’t sack him once.
+The Ravens hit Patrick Mahomes only four times and didn’t record a sack.
 They sent frequent blitzes at him and hurried him 12 times, but Mahomes used most of those occasions as opportunities to drift backward or rollout and find an open man.
 He completed 31 of 42 passes for 385 yards and four touchdown passes.

 The Ravens rely on a great secondary, to which they have diverted the majority of their defensive salary cap resources.
-They generate pass rush through defensive coordinator Don Martindale’s creative blitzes and skill at picking apart opponents’ protection patterns.
+They generate a pass rush through defensive coordinator Don Martindale’s creative blitzes and skill at picking apart opponents’ protection patterns.
 The formula can be devastating.
 The Ravens are annually one of the NFL’s best defenses.
 Two weeks ago, five defensive backs sacked quarterback Joe Burrow in a near-shutout of the Cincinnati Bengals.

 But the very best quarterbacks, especially Mahomes, can expose the Ravens because they know how to buy time or decipher Martindale’s array of blitzes.
 The Ravens had to manufacture a pass rush because, with apologies to Matthew Judon, they lacked an elite pass rusher.